 The “Crazy Cycle,” a specific model Dr. Eggerichs analyzes in his book, is a destructive, looping pattern that expresses a turbulent, malnourished relationship in which both parties of the relationship are lacking in what they need to be able to contribute positively to their partner.

-Crying is often a woman’s response to feeling unloved, and anger is often the man’s response to feeling disrespected.
+Crying is often a woman’s response to feeling unloved; anger is often the man’s response to feeling disrespected.

 At least, until one of you breaks the cycle, which requires swallowing a lot of pride and fighting a hard battle against resistance.
-And it doesn’t matter who makes the first attempt at salvaging the relationship, but someone’s gotta do it (here’s where the pride swallowing comes in).
+And it doesn’t matter who makes the first attempt at salvaging the relationship, but someone’s got to do it (here’s where the pride swallowing comes in).

 Unconditional Respect vs. Unconditional Love

 We often place conditions on who we respect.
-We’ve all probably said, at some point in our lives, “Respect is earned, not given” or “Respect me and I’ll respect you.”
-The philosophy of these quotes certainly have a time and place, but not in a romantic relationship.
+We’ve all probably said, at some point in our lives, “Respect is earned, not given” or “Respect me, and I’ll respect you.”
+The philosophy of these quotes certainly has a time and place, but not in a romantic relationship.

-To further illustrate how wide the crevice is between these two words from a masculine perspective, take the study Shaunti Feldhahn conducted for her book For Women Only: “74% of men said that ‘If I had to, I would rather feel alone and unloved, then inadequate and disrespected’.”
-And what about those pesky couple fights, which at first start out as light headbutting, but end up with you more confused than anything else at his overreaction.
+To further illustrate how wide the crevice is between these two words from a masculine perspective, take the study Shaunti Feldhahn conducted for her book For Women Only: “74% of men said that ‘If I had to, I would rather feel alone and unloved, than inadequate and disrespected’.”
+And what about those pesky couple fights, which start out as light headbutting, but end up with you more confused than anything else at his overreaction?
 After he storms out of the house, you think to yourself, “What’s gotten into him?
 Why is he so pissed all of a sudden?”

-74% of men said that “If I had to, I would rather feel alone and unloved, then inadequate and disrespected.”
+74% of men said that “If I had to, I would rather feel alone and unloved, than inadequate and disrespected.”

 How To Show Respect